Mission and Vision

 • We advocate so patients and families know they are not alone.
 Together with our community-based organizations, we have created a strong network that includes caregivers, clinicians, stakeholders and experts.
 We also coalesce around legislative initiatives and use ambassadors to help raise awareness.

-• We partner together with organizations like the American Red Cross, National Association for the Advancement of Colored People (NAACP), Urban League, National Institutes of Health (NIH), Health Resources and Services Administration (HRSA), Centers for Disease Control (CDC), the United Way, the Robert Wood Johnson Foundation and many others to support sickle cell warriors and raise awareness.
+• We partner together with organizations like the American Red Cross, National Institutes of Health (NIH), Health Resources and Services Administration (HRSA), Centers for Disease Control (CDC) and many others to support sickle cell warriors and raise awareness.

 Our Six Areas of Emphasis